 We review and update the document annually to keep it up to date.

 We have an Admissions Appeals and Complaints Procedure for Applicants.
-It is for all applicants to a new course, even a student on a previous course with us.
+This procedure applies to all applicants for a new course, including students currently enrolled in a previous course with us.

 We have a Student Refunds and Compensation Policy.